Imvu censorship is insane.

 H

-Heckpomeh posted about 1 month ago
+Heckpomeh posted 11 months ago

 The rules clearly state that it is forbidden to talk about such topics and use foul language.
 You can read about this in the imvu rules.